 The most common materials used to make longboards are:

-- Polyurethane (PU): Polyurethane foam with a balsa stringer, covered in fiberglass produces a “snappy” board at first, but they tend to become less lively with use.
-The weight and durability of these longboards depends on the number of stringers and the amount of glass that’s used in production.
+- Polyurethane foam with a balsa stringer, covered in fiberglass produces a “snappy” board at first, but they tend to become less lively with use.
+The weight and durability of these longboards depend on the number of stringers and the amount of glass that’s used in production.

-- Traditional log: The log has more subtle rails and bottom contours than the high-performance boards.
-They’re typically made with a heavier fiberglass which carries momentum through flatter sections, and gives you more stability for walking and noseriding.
+The log has more subtle rails and bottom contours than the high-performance boards.
+They’re typically made with heavier fiberglass which carries momentum through flatter sections and gives you more stability for walking and noseriding.
 They’re perfect for long mellow point breaks or softer days.

-- Soft top surfboards: These longboards are made from a softer foam material; they’re super buoyant, easy to paddle and built to last.
+- These longboards are made from a softer foam material; they’re super buoyant, easy to paddle and built to last.
 Ideal for beginner surfers, they make it so much easier to stand up and catch waves in all types of conditions.
 You’ll feel the stoke right away.

 And, lastly consider the shapes of your surfing longboards.
 You can’t go wrong with your perfect shaped surf longboard in hitting those on waves.